jvazpa/chipnchop/README.md

 ### 🧩 About & Usage

 Once you have downloaded the repository, using it is easy as pie.
 First, you must specify the path of the parameters that are needed in the test_params.txt file, located in the test folder.
-Then, in the chipnchop folder you must call chipnchop by typing: "bash chipnchop <FULL/PATH/to/params/test_params.txt> [options]".
+Then, in the chipnchop folder you must call chipnchop by typing: 'bash chipnchop <FULL/PATH/to/params/test_params.txt> [options]'.
 Remember, in <FULL/PATH/to/params/test_params.txt>, you must CLARIFY THE COMPLETE DIRECTORY TO PARAMETERS FILE.

 With regard to other [options], you must write -TF if the analyzed proteins are transcription factors or interact with the chromatine in a similar way, or -HI if the proteins analyzed are histones or other specific epigenetic marks that affect large portions of DNA, in contrast to transcription factors.
 By default, chipnchop will assume you are working with a transcription factor (-TF) unless you state otherwise by using option -HI.
 Basically, changing this option includes slight changes in some of the functions that are used so that they are optimized for the case study.